-- ICBA strongly opposes efforts that, while theoretically intended to prevent unfair, deceptive or abusive payment card acts or practices, would adversely affect community bank payment card issuers and agents as well as their customers.
-National interest rate and fee caps would directly harm customers with less-than-perfect credit, especially those at the margin, and further reduce competition and stifle innovation in features and functionality.
+- ICBA strongly opposes efforts that, while theoretically intended to prevent unfair, deceptive, or abusive payment card acts or practices, would adversely affect community bank payment card issuers and agents as well as their customers.

-- ICBA supports efforts to better improve payment card security by: migrating from magnetic strip technology to chip technology; developing and using tokenization; improving end-to-end encryption; and improving usage of consumer authentication.
+- ICBA supports efforts to improve payment card security by: migrating from magnetic strip to chip technology; deploying tokenization and end-to-end transaction encryption; and improving cardholder and merchant authentication technologies.

-Consumer Protection.
 Community banks provide a menu of payment card services to execute the exchange of monetary value.
-Community banks strive to balance the mandate to maintain transparent, safe, sound and profitable payment card programs with the needs of financially-varied customer bases.
+Community banks strive to balance the mandate to maintain transparent, safe, sound, and profitable payment card programs with the needs of a financially-varied customer base.

 Congress and the federal agencies must exercise caution in ensuring that efforts to establish and maintain an environment protecting consumers from unfair, deceptive, or abusive acts or practices does not unnecessarily impede community banks’ ability to respond flexibly to changing markets and consumer needs.
 A well-informed consumer can shop with his or her feet, a free-market factor that benefits community banks that thrive on successful relationship banking.

 Congress and the federal agencies should remain mindful that community bank payment card programs need to be profitable.
-If this balance is not maintained, community banks will give greater consideration to discontinuing various products, particularly credit cards, which would result in further consolidation of the industry and fewer choices for consumers.
+If not, community banks will give greater consideration to discontinuing various products, particularly credit cards, which would result in further consolidation of the industry and fewer choices for consumers.
 Policies that generate more compliance costs for community banks will not benefit consumers.

-Payment Security.
-Payment card system stakeholders – networks, merchants, card issuers, and cardholders – are concerned about the growing security risks and the need to move to more sophisticated and secure technology such as chip, tokenization, and end-to-end encryption.
-While chip cards, with or without PINs, are a step in the right direction in terms of data security, they are not a panacea.
-None of the major recent data breaches at U.S. retailers—such as Home Depot and Target—were caused by customers using payment cards without PINs, and none of these breaches would have been prevented by customers using cards with PINs.
+Payment card system stakeholders – networks, merchants, card issuers, and cardholders – are concerned about growing security risks and the need to move to more sophisticated and secure technology such as chip, tokenization, and end-to-end encryption.

-Interchange.
-Six years after passage, the Durbin Amendment continues to harm community banks, small businesses and consumers.
-Community banks are harmed due to greater direct and indirect administrative costs and decreased revenue due to Durbin.
+The debit interchange price controls implemented the Durbin Amendment continue to harm community banks, small businesses, and consumers.
+Community banks are harmed due to greater direct and indirect administrative costs and decreased revenue.